Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

    :scale: 100 %
    :alt: Blinkenlights Kit Text Demo
    :align: center
-   :target: ../../_images/Kits/kit_blinkenlights_text_daylight_1200.jpg

-The text moved one column per frame.
+The text moves one column per frame.
 A higher frame rate results in faster moving text.
 You can set changing colors by selecting "Rainbow" or select "Color" and pick the color you like by pressing the button.